 Passing.
-"P" is used in specified PTA courses for credit and for students enrolled in non-credit courses.
+"P" is used for students enrolled in non-credit courses.
 The CEU is a measurement (one unit equals ten class contact hours) nationally recognized by business, industry and professional organizations for evaluating an individual's effort toward professional growth.
 When "P" is used, it may reflect performance at any of the passing levels (A, B, C, D).
-The Office of Continuing Education Programs keep permanent records of CEUs.
+Permanent records of CEUs are kept by the Office of Continuing Education programs.